JoePaxton/familiarity/README.md

 a = artist.Artist("Lupe Fiasco")
 a.familiarity
 ```
-The [familiarity] of the artist *Lupe Fiasco* has a floating-point decimal value of 0.779026.
+The [familiarity] for the artist, *Lupe Fiasco* has a floating-point decimal value of 0.779026.
 This shows that the artist is very well-known, but not overwhelmingly "famous".

 On the other hand, the 'hotttness' attribute gives a floating-point decimal value that displays the
 "hype" or "buzz" an artist is getting currently.
 The 'hotttnesss' attribute is biased, in the sense
 that the attribute computes the "hype" currently; therefore, this does not accurately reflect the
 "hype" that some artists' receive if it was years ago such as *The Beatles*.
 In other words, if *The Beatles*
+were still a band today with the same amount of "buzz" as they had in the 1960s than the 'hotttnesss'
-were a band today, the 'hotttnesss' attribute would return a higher floating-point value.
-There is not much
+attribute would return a higher floating-point value.
+There are not much blog posts, website articles, or
-blog posts, website articles, or other website information about popular artists "back in the day" who are
+other website information (Echo Nest algorithm for 'hotttnesss') about famous artists who were active several
-not that relevant today.
+years ago or even decades ago. *The way they implement the 'hotttnesss' attribute is on the same link as
+[familiarity]*.

-The [familiarity] attribute is an easier value to analyze for the "strength value" between
+The [familiarity] attribute is an easier value to compare the "strength value" ([familiarity] rate multiplied
-different artists, especially when it comes to different time periods.
+by the amount of years an artist has been active) against different artists, especially when it comes to
+different time periods.

 *This answers question 1*